The Complete Guide to Online Ordering for Restaurants

 Maximize the Discoverability of Your Restaurant’s Website

-Website optimization is critical when standing up online ordering or shifting to an off-premise only business model.
+Website optimization is critical when standing up online ordering or shifting your revenue streams.
 A well-optimized website makes it easy for guests to discover your restaurant online and find exactly what they’re looking for.
-Clearly calling out the availability of online ordering options makes it easier for guests to order from you — and easier for you to keep revenue coming in.
+Clearly calling out the availability of online ordering options makes it easier for guests to order from you, creating a better ordering experience for them — and easier for you to keep revenue coming in.

 Learn how you can start improving the performance of your website with this Restaurant Website Checklist.